There’s an aspect of athletic excellence that has nothing to do with strength, physical endurance, or agility.

 I’ve been involved in sports my entire life, as an athlete on the field, a coach on the sideline, and a fan in the stands.
 And the human quality that resurfaces time and time again—in every sport, no matter where it’s played—is faith.

-There are many ways to honor faith and sports, but few bring me as much happiness as the Night of Champions, a celebratory event held by the Fellowship of Christian Athletes taking place this year at Christ Fellowship Church in Palmetto Bat on Aug.
-15.
+There are many ways to honor faith and sports, but few bring me as much happiness as the Miami Night of Champions, a celebratory event held by the Fellowship of Christian Athletes taking place this year at Christ Fellowship Church in Palmetto Bay on Wednesday, Aug.
+7th.

-For more than two decades, the FCA, which currently has 25 student-led clubs in Miami-Dade County, has held its Night of Champions.
+For more than two decades, the FCA, which currently partners with 28 campuses in Miami-Dade County, has held its Night of Champions.

-Every year, thousands of coaches and athletes from more than 20 local high school teams come together for an evening of faith, love and enthusiasm for sports.
+Every year, a thousand coaches and athletes from more than 25 local high school teams come together for an evening of faith, love and enthusiasm for sports.

-The event starts with a great BBQ dinner and music and continues with some casual field games.
+The event starts with dinner and music.
 After dinner is over, everyone goes inside the church’s sanctuary, where highlight films are shown of successful athletes from the county.
 The night then culminates with guest speakers like FIU head football coach Butch Davis and former powerlifter, “Big” James Henderson, who tell their inspirational life stories.

 “A lot of the student athletes that come are kids who are at-risk and looking at sports as a way out,” FCA South Florida Director Noah Wilbanks told Community Newspapers.
 “At our Night of Champions, they and their teammates can see on the stage people who were facing the same difficulties they were, but they persevered and made it.
 It’s powerful.”

 The lectures and lessons taught at the Night of Champions emphasizes the FCA’s four core values: teamwork, excellence, serving, and integrity.